greenpau/caddy-trace/README.md

 When a request arrives for `/whoami`, the plugin will be triggered three (2) times because `respond /version` will not terminate the handling of the plugin.
+Notably, the plugin will output response metadata due to the presence of `response_debug` argument.

 ```
 {